Electric Wizard — Suno AI prompt

 Electric Wizard stands as a monolithic pillar in the annals of 90s doom metal, crafting a sound so crushingly heavy and steeped in occult dread that it feels less like music and more like a ritual.
 Their signature is an unholy blend of sludgy, fuzz-drenched guitars, glacial tempos, and Jus Oborn's misanthropic snarl, all conspiring to create a truly menacing and claustrophobic atmosphere.
 This isn't just heavy; it's an oppressive, hypnotic descent into a world of witchcraft, drug-addled despair, and cosmic horror, amplified by a gritty, analog production that sounds like it was recorded in a forgotten, smoke-filled dungeon.

 What makes Electric Wizard essential for any Suno user exploring extreme metal is their absolute dedication to sonic oppression.
-They didn't just play doom; they embodied it, taking the Black Sabbath blueprint and dragging it through miles of British mud, adding a distinctly British strain of nihilism and a deep fascination with exploitation horror films.
+They did more than play doom; they embodied it, taking the Black Sabbath blueprint and dragging it through miles of British mud, adding a distinctly British strain of nihilism and a deep fascination with exploitation horror films.
 Their production, particularly on albums like 'Come My Fanatics…' and 'Dopethrone,' became a genre touchstone – a thick, suffocating wall of sound that prioritizes raw, unadulterated power over pristine clarity, making every riff feel like a seismic event.

 Their influence is undeniable, having inspired countless bands to embrace the slower, heavier, and more malevolent side of metal.
 Electric Wizard perfected a specific strain of psychedelic, drug-fueled doom that remains as potent and unsettling today as it was decades ago, proving that true darkness never fades.